massung/http/README.md

 ## HTTP Server

-_Warning: The server code is a work-in-progress and may not be functional right now._
+The `http` package can be a pretty descent server as well.
+It supports basic routing, multi-threading, configuration, session management, continuations, and more.

-When combined with the [HTML](http://github.com/massung/html) package, the `http` package can be a pretty descent server as well.
-It's not very full-featured, but if you just need something simple and that generates dynamic content with code, then it might be all you need.
+_NOTE: All of the examples below require use of the [HTML](http://github.com/massung/html) package._

-### Starting the Server
+### Quick Example Server

 Before we can start the server, we need to define a router:

     CL-USER > (define-http-router my-routes
-                (:get "/" #'(lambda (&rest args)
+                (:get "/" #'(lambda ()
                               (http-ok "Hello, world!"))))

 Once you've defined your router, you can then start the server with it: